-The following text started off as a commentary of an article, requested by several readers.
-But, as it rose in popularity, I saw my chance to explain the common misconceptions to this commentary grew into an independent article.
-Consisting of several parts.
+The following text started off as a commentary on an article, requested by several readers.
+But, as it rose in popularity, I saw the chance to explain the common misconceptions about fat accumulation.

 I'll try to explain it as simple as possible, without going too deep into mechanisms of how it all works.
 Some things might remain insufficiently explained, but a too detailed analysis will lower the number of readers.
 The same will happen if I continue stalling.
 So...